algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 ## Test Schedule and Estimation

+The estimated time for each task in the Test Schedule and Estimation table is based on the efforts of the entire Quality Assurance team, which consists of 2 team members.
+The allocation of time considers the collaborative nature of the testing process, where tasks are distributed and performed collectively by the team.
+The total time mentioned for each task reflects the cumulative efforts of both team members working together.

+This collaborative approach aims to leverage the strengths and expertise of each team member, ensuring efficient task execution and comprehensive testing coverage.
+Adjustments to the schedule can be made based on the team's capacity and any specific skill sets required for certain tasks.

 ### Tasks Time Estimation

 | Task                                           | Start Date          | End Date            | Duration             |